insin/DOMBuilder/README.rst

 Elements and HTML Strings, or for unit-testing code which normally generates DOM Elements by flipping the mode in your tests to switch to HTML String output.

-DOMBuilder also supports using its output modes with another common menas of defining HTML in JavaScript code, using nested lists (representing elements and their contents) and objects (representing attributes), like so::
+DOMBuilder also supports using its output modes with another common means of defining HTML in JavaScript code, using nested lists (representing elements and their contents) and objects (representing attributes), like so::